The problem this solves

 }

-Each unique combination of server URL, resource, and custom headers maintains separate OAuth sessions and token storage.
+Each unique combination of server URL and resource maintains separate OAuth sessions and token storage.

 Testing